Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

 \subsection{Channel Access}

-Channel access mechanisms are perhaps the most often addressed topic concerning the improvement of WiFi performance with \ac{ML}.
+Channel access mechanisms are perhaps the most often addressed topic concerning the improvement of Wi-Fi performance with \ac{ML}.
 Proposed optimizations refer mostly to the basic 802.11 \ac{MAC} protocol, i.e., the \ac{DCF}, which is the baseline mechanism to avoid collisions among devices when accessing a common radio channel \cite{yun2012optimal}.
+The main parameter responsible for the performance of \ac{DCF} is the \ac{CW}, which defines the range from which stations randomly select their waiting periods (i.e., the backoff counter) to avoid collisions when accessing the channel.
+Larger \ac{CW} values reduce collisions but increase idle times, which in turn reduces throughput.
+Smaller CW values increase the chance for a station to transmit, but also increase the collision probability, thereby reducing throughput.